AstHrO/SandClock/README.md

 - That's it !

 # Todo
-- Manage an Upside/down movement (Shake captor)
+- Manage an Upside/down movement -> Reset (Shake captor)
-- Interface to select the duration
+- Interface to select the duration (Touch button)
-- Fix the 'refill loop' (happens some times...)